Essentials of Researching and Writing an Argumentative Essay

 The OWL at Purdue website is a great guide for both APA and MLA formatting - lots of useful information here!

-The MLA Handbook, 8th edition, is available in the media center.
+The MLA Handbook, 9th edition, is available in the library.

 |